ramisbahi/calling-convention-validation/README.md

 # calling-convention-validation

 This Python script allows you to analyze a MIPS file for potential calling convention violations.
-There are essentially two categories:
+There are essentially three categories of potential violations:
 * Assuming a value in a register which isn’t $a (determined by not having used this register as a destination previously in this function) - should be passed as arg
 * Assuming value in a $t register which was not saved/restored before/after jal
 * Changing an unstored $s register

+There are all checked in the context of each function (something which is called by a jal).
+Different paths are navigated through branching, as well.

 ### Usage